The sign out front said Phenix. It meant to say Phoenix but the O was out.

 Should I order an Uber?

-Sophie looks at Harry.
+Sophie looks at Charlie.

 They walk out front.

 The guard is still there.
-Harry speaks.
+Charlie speaks.

 No problem Aussie.

 There’s a guy on the corner cooking.
 Hot dogs, onions, buns.
 There’s steam pouring off the hot plate.
 It’s cold outside.
 The food smells good.
-Harry’s mouth starts watering.
+Charlie’s mouth starts watering.
 He reads the sign.
 Three dollars for a hot dog, one dollar extra for onions, sauce is free.
-Harry checks his pocket.
+Charlie checks his pocket.
 The eight dollars is gone.
 Two hotdogs worth.
 Gone to the belly of a homeless guy under a bridge.

 People walking past have their arms crossed.
 Everyone is feeling the cold.
 It’s a deep cold.
 Even three Green Irons don’t numb it.
-Harry feels it.
+Charlie feels it.
 Smells the hotdogs again.
 The sweet hot steaming hotdogs.